India's ‘Writing With Fire’ nominated for Best Documentary Feature at Oscars | Entertainment

 - India

-Indian documentary feature “Writing With Fire” has made it to the final nominations list at the 94th edition of the Academy Awards.
+Indian documentary “Writing With Fire” has been nominated in the Best Documentary Feature category at the 94th edition of the Academy Awards.

 The nominations were announced by Tracee Ellis Ross and Leslie Jordan on Tuesday evening via the Twitter page of the Academy of Motion Picture Arts and Sciences.